MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

 #### Task 5: Customize team process

 In this task we'll create a custom Scrum-based process.
-The process will include a backlog item field designed to track to a proprietary PartsUnlimited ticket ID.
+The process will include a backlog item field designed to track to a proprietary eShopOnWeb ticket ID.

 In Azure DevOps, you customize your work tracking experience through a process.
 A process defines the building blocks of the work item tracking system as well as other sub-systems you access through Azure DevOps.
 Whenever you create a team project, you select the process which contains the building blocks you want for your project.
 Azure DevOps supports two process types.
 The first, the core system processes (Scrum, Agile, and CMMI) are read-only, so you cannot customize them.
 The second type, inherited processes, you create based on core system processes, with the option of customizing their settings.